-Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses 6.0
+Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology 6.0 Quarter Credit Hours

-This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy setting.
-Over-the-counter medications, vitamins and skin care products are discussed in this module.
-Medications for the integumentary system are covered along with a discussion on medication calculations for the elderly.
+This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy Over-the-counter medications, vitamins and skin care products are discussed in this module.
+Medications for the setting. integumentary system are covered along with a discussion on medication calculations for the elderly.
 Also covered in this module are medications used for disorders of the eyes and ears.
 Students learn the most common medication errors, alternative medication and food & drug interactions.
 Hands-on skills in the laboratory practice setting are performed.
 Prerequisites: None.
 Lec.
 Hrs.
 040 Lab Hrs.
 040 Other Hrs.
 000